cyrozap/mediatek-lte-baseband-re/General-Notes.md

   to refer to the AP MCU system.
 * MSDC: Used to refer to their EMMC/SD card controller core.
 Possibly "MediaTek SD Controller".
+* SST: System Stability Tracker.
+This is the name of the system trace functionality included in the BB firmware.
 * SWLA: Software LA (Logic Analyzer?).
 It seems to be some kind of debug functionality in the BB firmware.